+Am I Eligible?

 FWS eligible students are permitted to work at local nonprofit agencies (agencies must collaborate with the Student Employment Program to establish a partnership).
 Eligible students can work at the Carriage House, The Pittsburgh Center for the Arts, Carnegie Libraries, The Carnegie Museum of Natural History and The Children’s Institute, to name a few.
 Most non-profits are eligible to participate.
-Check with Pam Turner in Career Development by phone at 412-365-2762 or through email at email@example.com for more information.
+Check with the Student Employment team in Career Development by phone at 412-365-2762 or through email at email@example.com for more information.

 +Student Employment Dates to Remember